xerxes95/php-proxy-app/README.md

 Once there, set up port-forwarding from `<EXTERNAL_PORT>` to `<LAN_IP_ADDRESS>:<INTERNAL_PORT>`, where `<LAN_IP_ADDRESS>` is the local IP address of the device which will be running the proxy server.

-2.2 Finally, find the Wide IP Address of your router at this link.
+2.2 Finally, find the Wide IP Address of your router.
 I found mine [here](https://www.whatismypublicip.com/) but you can also find it by simply googling "My public IP Address".

 After doing this, users will access your proxy via the url `http://<ROUTER_IP_ADDRESS>:<EXTERNAL_PORT>`